keystone-enclave/keystone/docs/source/Getting-Started/How-Keystone-Works/RISC-V-Background.rst

 among processors, the basic guarantees are part of the standard.

-:doc:`Security-Monitor` relies on PMP for implementing memory isolation.
+:doc:`/Security-Monitor/index` relies on PMP for implementing memory isolation.

 Interrupts and Exceptions
 ----------------------------------